The Query Elevation Component lets you configure the top results for a given query regardless of the normal Lucene scoring.

 Optionally, in the Query Elevation Component configuration you can also specify the following to distinguish editorial results from "normal" results:

-The Query Elevation Search Component takes the following parameters:
+The Query Elevation Search Component takes the following arguments:

-Elevated query results can be configured in an external XML file specified in the
+Elevated query results are configured in an external XML file specified in the

 config-file argument.
 An